gabrielkf/chat-component/README.md

-# Real Time chat application
+# Team 13 chat app - MegaHack Vtex challenge

 Made using socket.io and React.
 The server is hosted on [Heroku](https://team13server.herokuapp.com/)